syncfusion-content/flutter-docs/Flutter/radial-gauge/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter Radial Gauge
-description: A quick tour to initial users on Syncfusion SfRadialGauge for Flutter platform
+description: A quick tour to initial users about Syncfusion Radial Gauge widget for the Flutter platform.
+It provide overview on SfRadialGauge.
 platform: flutter
 control: SfRadialGauge
 documentation: ug